East Wanneroo District Structure Plan

 • removal of a neighbourhood connector running north-south through Precinct 2

-How soon will development occur?
+How and when will development take place?

 How will new infrastructure be funded?

-In Western Australia, the delivery of community infrastructure is a shared responsibility between State and local government and the development industry.
+In Western Australia, the delivery of infrastructure is a shared responsibility between State and local government and the development industry.

 State Planning Policy 3.6 – Infrastructure Contributions explains this process in detail.